Shmoopi/sudoexpert/content/post/developer/index.md

 +++
-title = "Becoming a Software Engineer" description = "Why I became a software engineer" date = 2022-12-24 categories = [
+title = "Becoming a Software Engineer" description = "How I became a software engineer" date = 2022-12-24 categories = [
     "Developer"